 The list below may be useful as you prepare for the day of the test interview.

 - Relax.
 You should do whatever helps you to relax and feel confident prior to the interview.
 It is normal to be nervous.
-If necessary, stop during the interview for a few seconds to regain your composure.
+As necessary, stop during the interview for a few seconds to regain your composure.
 You may wish to admit that you are nervous and joke about it; often this is enough to make you comfortable again.
-During the interview, you will be asked to communicate in American Sign Language about a variety of subjects.
+During the interview, you will be asked to communicate in sign about a variety of subjects.
 At times, the interviewer will need to interrupt you to move to another topic or question in order to complete the entire interview; this does not reflect on the quality of your responses.

 - Sign at a speed that is comfortable for you.
 If you know that you have difficulty when you sign fast, plan to sign more slowly so that you can be confident in the interview and reduce the number of signing errors.